 have a cafeteria, so everyone brought lunch from home.
 Some lunches were very

 healthy, others not so much.
-We had a milk man who had regular, non-fat, and
+We had a milk man who offered regular, non-fat,

 lunch day.
-It was often spaghetti, meatballs, and a ranch salad.
-On hot
+It was often spaghetti, meatballs, a ranch salad and canned soda

 Sometimes